Artis College of Science and Technology

 - MS in Data And Information Management

-Welcome to the RU Physics/Physical Science Alumni page.
-To keep our growing cadre of alumni informed about events and changes with our program we started the RU Physics/Physical Science Alumni Newsletter.
+Welcome to the Radford University Physics/Physical Science Alumni page.
+To keep our growing cadre of alumni informed about events and changes to our program we started the Radford University Physics/Physical Science Alumni Newsletter.
 Please check these out, and then let us know how you are doing (and what you are doing, along with where you are doing these things!).
 We would love to hear from you.

 Please let us hear from you, whether it's to tell us about yourself or to just give us your contact information so we can keep you up to date with our newsletters.